Openhab-Nodes/website/content/en/userguide/addons.md

 {{< scss file="addons" >}}

 openHAB X has been developed with extendability in mind.
-OHX extensions are called **Bindings** if they integrate physical hardware, external systems and web services, and called **Add-ons** if they add *Channel Link Processors* or *Rule Modules*.
+OHX extensions are called **Bindings** if they integrate physical hardware, external systems and web services, and called **IO Services** if they expose configured Things.

 {{< callout type="danger" title="Security considerations" >}}
 {{< advanced >}} openHAB X addons are isolated containers with no access to the base operating system, a dedicated, limited space for configuration and a user restrictable access to system resources like CPU and main memory.